V/Line VLocity: Interior

-The driver's console for the VLocity is a dashboard mounted slightly below the one-piece front windscreen of the train.
-There are two seats in the driving cabin; the active driver's seat is positioned slightly to the left of the train's centre, with the second seat slightly behind.
+The driver's console for the VLocity is a dashboard mounted slightly below the one-piece windscreen of the train.
+There are two seats in the driving cabin with the active driver's seat positioned slightly to the left of the train's centre to suit the predominately left side mounting of trackside signalling in Australia.
+The second seat is slightly behind.
 The train is controlled by a combined throttle and brake lever, which has six power levels and the ability to vary the brake application.
 There is also an independent brake lever and a reverser handle in the driver's primary controls.
 When the trailer cars were added to the existing 2 carriage sets the driver cabs were retro fitted with the extra gauges to monitor the trailer unit driveline.

 The seating layout for the VLocity is 2+2, with a mix of club-style seats facing each other, and aircraft-style rows.
 The seats cannot be rotated to face any particular direction, and seat backs do not recline.
 Four wheelchair spaces are provided in each set through the provision of tip-up seats.
 The VLocity offers economy-class seating only, although the seat width is equivalent to first class seating on V/Line locomotive-hauled services.
 In response to passenger feedback, the seatback angle in the intermediate carriages was made 2.5 degrees more upright than the original carriages.
 New deliveries from July 2010 onwards (3VL42 and above) featured a changed seatback angle and new seat fabrics.

-While VLocity carriages have tinted windows, they lack the curtains as provided by older V/Line rolling stock.
+Although VLocity carriages have tinted windows, they lack the curtains as fitted to earlier V/Line rolling stock.
 Passengers may move freely between the three semi-permanently coupled vehicles in a set, but not between the sets themselves.
 Conductors move between coupled sets at station stops.